Value multiple benefits to show strategic impacts

 How businesses and professionals benefit:

-- Identify and quantify how multiple benefits analysis benefits operations, strategy, finance, energy, human resources, etc
+- Understand how multiple benefits benefits operations, strategy, finance, energy, human resources, etc

 - Apply and practice training and lessons learned through Serious Gaming